lukasbm/flock/architecture.md

 - Be able to register pipelines to an experiment (e.g calculating metamer image metrics)
 - Using the CLI these pipelines are then started and the results are stored in the experiment directory
+- the outputs of a pipeline (should they have to be defined in the pipeline beforehand?) are hashed (the entire output folder) to avoid duplicate computation.

 # Querying

 - Runs should be requested in a simple table format and then filtered in the processing language.
     - E.g pandas in python, data.frame in R, etc.
     - This is the part that should be ported to other languages (e.g R and Go)

+# Metrics / Logging

+- Support log text and numerical data
+- Media data like images and checkpoints should just be saved to disk.
+- Steps can be assigned multiple times, the data can be averaged in this case (numerical only) (e.g. this relates to the problem with the learning rate curve i have with my current setup)
+-